creativcoder/gsoc16/roadmap/week2.md

 ServiceWorkerContainer:

 - [X] - GetController
 - [X] - Register - Add more error handling to script Urls, and improve tests.
+Fix a bug of scope urls not being matched, even when provided from the webidl dictionary RegistrationOptions.

 (Update) - May 10 2016